nielspardon/spec/schemaregistry/spec.md

   - "json-schema"
   - "xsd11"

-#### `description` (schema description)

-- Type: `String`
-- Description: Explains the purpose of the schema.
-- Constraints:
-  - OPTIONAL
-- Examples:
-  - "This schema describes the toppings for a Pizza."

 #### `createdtimeutc` (schema created time)

 - Type: `Timestamp`
-- Description: Instant when the schema was added to the registry.
+- Description: Instant when the schema was added to the registry (aka when the first schema version was added).
 - Constraints:
   - OPTIONAL
   - Assigned by the server.